syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 N> If the reports used from installed location it requires NorthwindIO_Reports.sdf database to run, so add it to your application.

-2. Set reportpath and reportServiceUrl properties of Report Viewer as in below code snippet.
+2. Set `reportPath` and `reportServiceUrl` properties of Report Viewer as in below code snippet.

 {% highlight javascript %}
         <script type="text/javascript">